-The doping-drug Epo has an impact in the brainJune 11th, 2012 in Medications /
+The doping-drug Epo has an impact in the brainJune 11, 2012 in Medicine & Health / Medications

 Sportsmen and women dope with the blood hormone Epo to enhance their performance.
 Researchers from the University of Zurich now discovered by animal testing that Epo has a performance-enhancing effect in the brain shortly after injection and not only after days by improving oxygen transport in blood.
 As Epo also increases motivation, it could be useful in treating depression.